Stay connected with all things Sacramento and beyond.

 - As a card-carrying member from Nashville, one of our group members, MJ gushed, “This cornbread is authentic Nashville cornbread.
 If you want to have a taste of Nashville, 2000 miles away, this is it.”

-- About the Oyster Po’boy Sandwich, City Scouters – mouths full – said, “that’s official,” (Tyler) followed by “This is the best sandwich I’ve ever had” (Nycala).
+- About the Oyster Po’boy Sandwich, City Scouters, Tyler and Nycala said, “That’s official,” and “This is the best sandwich I’ve ever had.”

 Varies from snacks like the cornbread starting at $3 to some of the sandwiches at $14, with lots of options and prices in-between.Stop #3: